simplymadeapps/SMASaveSystem/README.md

 SMASaveSystem is a simple wrapper for saving data on Mac OS X and iOS.

+# Disclaimer

+We are still in the process of cleaning up this project and making it a bit easier to use and import.
+I'll add a quick list of things that are still in the works, so please bear with us.

+1. Create Cocoapod
+2. Currently dependent on CryptoSwift Cocoapod
+3. Create a better way to set the options for encryption, logging, encryption key, iv, etc.
+4. Finish updating README

 ##Basics
 SMASaveSystem consists only of class methods, import the class and go.
 ```swift